catalyst-cloud/catalystcloud-docs/source/best-practices.rst

 without service disruptions to customers.

-For more information about our regions, please consult the :ref:`regions` section of the documentation.
+For more information about our regions, please consult the :ref:`regions <admin-region>` section of the documentation.

 Compute
 =======

 If a physical compute node fails, our monitoring systems will detect the failure and trigger an “evacuate” process that will restart all affected virtual compute instances on a healthy physical server.
 This process usually takes between 5 to 20 minutes which allows us to meet our 99.95% availability SLA for individual compute instances.

 Customers that require more than 99.95% availability can combine multiple compute instances within the same region using anti-affinity groups.